Franklin Park (Columbus, Ohio): Trolley District

 The landmark complex of historic buildings making up the Trolley District are situated at the heart of the Franklin Park neighborhood on more than 3 acres.
 The site includes the East Market food hall and marketplace, as well as several bars and other planned businesses.
 The six brick buildings at the trolley-barn site were built between 1880 and 1920.

 The landmark was purchased in 2014 by a developer with plans for a mixed use facility in the future preserving the historic structures of the complex).
 In 2014, the tracks from the maintenance shop to Oak Street still remained; however, they were removed by the owner of the property to safeguard their preservation.

 Royal York Apartments

 The 1920s Art Deco style apartments were built in 1937 by architect Howard Dwight Smith who is well known for his designs of the Ohio Stadium.
 This eight story Modernist apartment building is the tallest building in the neighborhood.

-Dining

-Considering Franklin Park is historically a neighborhood consisting of mostly residential, there are only a few restaurants or fast food chains located in the area.
-Located in the Conservatory is the Garden Café.